harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/harness-ci.md

 [Drone plugin images](https://console.cloud.google.com/gcr/images/gcr-prod/global/plugins) are updated as needed.
 All Drone image updates are backward-compatible.
 When you first deploy CI, Harness scans all `plugin` images you plan to use and addresses any vulnerabilities.
 After your initial deployment, Harness publishes updates to address new vulnerabilities based on our Service Level Agreement with your organization.

-### Update the Harness CI images your pipelines use
+## Specify the Harness CI images used in your pipelines

-You can use the Harness CI `execution-config` API to update the images used in your infrastructure by specifying image tags.
+You can use the Harness CI `execution-config` API to specify or update the Harness CI images used in your infrastructure by specifying image tags.

 API key authentication is required.
 For more information about API keys, go to [Manage API keys](/docs/platform/automation/api/add-and-manage-api-keys).
 For more information about authentication, go to the [Harness API documentation](https://apidocs.harness.io/#section/Introduction/Authentication).